MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-custom-help-pages.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 Use custom help panes and guided tasks to give your Unified Interface application a custom in-product help experience that is tailored to your organization.
-Use custom help panes to provide entity, form, and language-specific help and guidance that includes rich text, content links, images, and video links.
+Use custom help panes to provide table, form, and language-specific help and guidance that includes rich text, content links, images, and video links.

 > [!IMPORTANT]
 > Custom help panes replace the previous learning path guided learning feature used with legacy web client apps.